Dhananjaya Y. Chandrachud: Environment

-In a recent judgment in the Himachal Pradesh Bus Stand Management and Development Authority v.
+In a recent judgement in the Himachal Pradesh Bus Stand Management and Development Authority v.
 The Central Empowered Committee case, Chandrachud directed the demolition of a Hotel-cum-Restaurant structure in the Bus Stand Complex in McLeod Ganj, Himachal Pradesh, which had been constructed in violation of permissions granted under the various environmental laws.
-The construction of the structure had been in dispute for nearly 14 years, before it was finally resolved through this judgment.
+The construction of the structure had been in dispute for nearly 14 years, before it was finally resolved through this judgement.
 Developing on the concept of environmental rule of law propounded by him in the Hanuman Laxman Aroskar v Union of India case, he discussed how actual implementation may suffer from lack of access to scientific data to ascertain concrete harm.
 However, he held:

 "The environmental rule of law calls on us, as judges, to marshal the knowledge emerging from the record, limited though it may sometimes be, to respond in a stern and decisive fashion to violations of environmental law.
 We cannot be stupefied into inaction by not having access to complete details about the manner in which an environmental law violation has occurred or its full implications.
 Instead, the framework, acknowledging the imperfect world that we inhabit, provides a roadmap to deal with environmental law violations, an absence of clear evidence of consequences notwithstanding."